wefixit-AT/oVirtBackup/README.md

 This is a tool, written in Python, to make **online** fullbackup's of a VM which runs in an oVirt environment.

+**WARNING: This release has to be tested with oVirt 4.4.
+For oVirt 4.3 please take a look the the branches.**

 ## Requirements

 It is necessary to install the oVirt Python-sdk.